andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 We can execute the code asynchronously in a number of ways:

-* **Passing callback-function to asynchronous method provided by Runtime Envronment (RE) APIs.**
+* **Passing callback-function to the asynchronous method provided by Runtime Environment (RE) APIs.**

-  (In such a case, we call our callback-function an asynchronous one (but only because it is invoked asynchronously accoording to the Event Loop model of particular RE; there is nothing else special about it)).
+  (In such a case, we call our callback function an asynchronous one (but only because it is invoked asynchronously according to the Event Loop model of particular RE; there is nothing else special about it)).

   Browser RE provides us with Web APIs (which in turn provide us with asynchronous methods like `addEventListener("click", ourAsyncCallback)`, `setTimeout(ourAsyncCallback, 1000)`, etc.;